bruno-unna/euclidean-rhythms/README.md

 option `--libdir` to the first step.
 For example, if you home directory is `/home/bruno`, you could use `--libdir=/home/bruno/.lv2`.
 For the moment, there are two caveats:

-- The directory needs to end in `.lv2` for this to work.
+- The directory's name needs to end in `.lv2` for this to work.
 - The directory has to be explicitly stated, the special `~` can't be used.

 ## Conventions